Going to court about a care and protection order

 The role of the court magistrate is to decide:

-• Is there a person with parental responsibility who is willing and able to provide care that will protect your child from abuse or neglect?
+- Is there a person with parental responsibility who is willing and able to provide care that will protect your child from risk of significant harm?

 The magistrate may make a different care and protection order to the one you expect.